Jackymancs4/is-gitlab-url/README.md

 # is-gitlab-url

->  Check if a passed string is a valid GitHub URL
+>  Check if a passed string is a valid Gitlab URL

 Unlike [is-git-url](https://gitlab.com/jonschlinkert/is-git-url), is-gitlab-url is a domain-specific validator.
 It returns `true` if passed URL is a part of `gitlab.com` domain only.